-Figure 3B shows the associated private costs (vehicle and fuel purchases) and public investment (buses, trains, infrastructure and fuel).
-For both scenarios, private costs and public investment are expected to run lower than the LTS Baseline.
+Figure 3(B) shows the associated, nondiscounted, household costs (vehicle and fuel purchases) and public investment (buses, trains and infrastructure).
+For both scenarios, household costs and public investment are expected to run lower than the LTS Baseline.
 In the Life scenario, the drop in private household costs is driven mostly by fewer vehicles purchases and lower (fossil) fuel costs from declining travel demand.
-On one hand, the high penetration of ZEVs in the Tech scenario means (fossil) fuel costs are expected to constitute about 36% of those in the Life scenario in 2050.
-On the other hand, the investment costs for vehicle purchases in the Tech scenario nearly double (192%) compare to those in Life in 2050.
-Moreover, public investment in the Tech scenario run consistently higher than that in the LTS Baseline, driven by investments in infrastructure which more than double by 2050 compared to 2020.
-In the Life scenario investment exceeds the LTS Baseline between the 2030 and 2035 due to increased procurement of trains and buses.
+On one hand, the high penetration of ZEVs in the Tech scenario means that household (fossil) fuel costs are expected to constitute about 36% of those in the Life scenario in 2050.
+On the other hand, without modal shift to more public transport, the household costs for vehicle purchases in the Tech scenario nearly double (192%) compare to those in Life by 2050.
+Moreover, public investment in the Tech scenario run consistently higher than that in the LTS Baseline driven mostly by investments in infrastructure which more than double by 2050 compared to 2020.
+In the Life scenario public investment slightly exceeds that in the LTS Baseline between the 2030 and 2035 due to increased procurement of trains and buses.
 Infrastructure investment also grows in the Life scenario but at a slower pace (153% higher in 2050 than in 2020) than in Tech.
 As a result, from 2040 onwards, public investment in the Life scenario remains below the LTS Baseline.
 New vehicles and infrastructures not only mean new investments but also additional materials such as minerals and metals.
-Changes in the demand for aluminium, lithium, nickel and copper in the EU27+2 are very different whether the transport sector follows the Life or Tech scenario (see section 3 and Figure 47 of the SI).
-Demand for minerals and metals in the Tech scenario is expected to be 100 to 220% higher than in the LTS Baseline, compared to circa 50% lower in the Life scenario.
+Changes in the demand for aluminium, lithium, nickel and copper in the EU27 + 2 are very different whether the transport sector follows the Life or Tech scenario (see section 3 and figure 49 of the SI).
+Demand for minerals and metals in the Tech scenario is expected to be 100%-220% higher than in the LTS Baseline, compared to circa 50% lower in the Life scenario.

-3.2 The agriculture sector
+3.2.
+The agriculture sector